 Meet the Ambassadors

-A 2nd year and Charlottesville local, Patrick is looking into double majoring in Psychology and Biology with a minor in Bioethics.
-He is involved with One in Four, Honor Dorm Reps, the leadership retreat PULSE, Madison House, and is pledging the fraternity Beta Theta Pi.
+A third year and Charlottesville local, Patrick is looking into double majoring in Psychology and Biology with a minor in Bioethics.
+He is involved with One in Four, Honor Dorm Reps, the leadership retreat PULSE, Madison House, and Beta Theta Pi.

-A 2nd year from Manhattan, New York, Isabelle is currently pursuing Biology, Economics, and Entrepreneurship as an undergraduate at UVa.
-On Grounds, she is involved as the TEDxUVa Chair of Speakers Committee, the Partnerships Coordinator at HackCville, a community for creative students interested in entrepreneurship and start-ups, and a member of her sorority, Zeta T
+A third year from Manhattan, New York, Isabelle is currently pursuing Biology, Economics, and Entrepreneurship as an undergraduate at UVa.
+On Grounds, she is involved as the TEDxUVa Chair of Speakers Committee, the Partnerships Coordinator at HackCville, a community for creative students interested in entrepreneurship and start-ups, and a member of her sorority, Zeta Tau Alpha.

-Connor is a 3rd year from Chesapeake, Virginia, majoring in Human Biology and minoring in philosophy.
-On Grounds, Connor is a brother of the co-ed service fraternity Alpha Phi Omega, the Co-President of the Flash Seminars, the Chair of Recruitment for the Echols Council, and an intern in the Lysosomal Disorder Unit of the School of Medicine’s Pediatric Genetics division.
+Connor is a fourth year from Chesapeake, Virginia, majoring in Human Biology and minoring in philosophy.
+On Grounds, Connor is a brother of the co-ed service fraternity Alpha Phi Omega, the Co-President of the Flash Seminars, the Chair of Social and Community Engagement for the Echols Council, and an intern in the Lysosomal Disorder Unit of the School of Medicine’s Pediatric Genetics division.
 When he’s not busy with school, Connor enjoys watching most any sporting event, learning how to knit, and trying to pet any dog he sees.

 Mary Garner McGehee